-If you’re not already sending this data into ChartMogul, please check out our article on tracking custom attributes with Purser JS.
+If you’re not already sending this data into ChartMogul, please check out our article on custom attributes.

 Any custom attributes pushed into ChartMogul will be available as filters.
 (We’ll touch on that more in a second.)
 If you want to see the custom attributes — such as marketing channel — for any individual customer, simply navigate to their customer profile.